Areejmaalik/Pak-study-important-notes/README.md

 * Conversion to lslam .
 Equility and social justice
 * IMPACT OF MUSLIM RULES:
 * Self-pride ,attachment and their islamic religion-culture identity,that they can not be steam-rolled by other communities.
-* Challenge of western expansion in india did not have save implications for both communities
+* Challenge of western expansion in india did not have save implications for both communities.
+The muslim felt the burnt of the rise of the birtish more then others.
+*